 ROTC Scholarships: Reserve Officer Training Corps (ROTC) scholarships are available for up to four years of undergraduate study at Georgetown University.
 The Army ROTC program is based at Georgetown University, and students may participate in the Air Force and Navy programs through the Washington Consortium of Universities.

 External Outside Scholarships: Many philanthropic organizations and others offer scholarships for college study.
-To learn more about these opportunities, visit our OSFS website (new window) which has a page with links to several free scholarship online search engines.
+To learn more about these opportunities, visit the OSFS website which has a page with links to several free scholarship online search engines.

 Nursing Student Loans: Georgetown offers these loans to undergraduate Nursing majors who demonstrate exceptional financial need.
 No interest accrues while the borrower remains in school on at least a half-time basis.
-Visit our OSFS website (new window)for information about current program rules and interest rates.
+Visit the OSFS website for information about current program rules and interest rates.

 Federal Direct Parent Loans for Undergraduate Students (PLUS): Under this federally sponsored program, each year parents may borrow an amount up to the full cost of attendance at Georgetown minus all other financial aid the student is receiving.
-Visit our OSFS website (new window) for information about current program rules and interest rates.
+Visit the OSFS website for information about current program rules and interest rates.

 GU Monthly Payment Plans: Through Georgetown University’s monthly payment plans, all or a portion of the cost of attendance may be paid in monthly scheduled installments.
-Visit the GU Office of Billing and Payment Services website (new window) for more information about Georgetown’s monthly payment plans.
+Visit the GU Office of Revenue and Receivables website for more information about Georgetown’s monthly payment plans.

 Tuition Insurance: The A.W.G.
-Dewar Company offers students the opportunity to insure their payments to the University for tuition and fees, as well as room and board.
-Under the plan, if an insured student withdraws from school during a semester because of illness or accident, up to 100 percent of University charges are refunded (or up to 75 percent in the case of mental or nervous disorders).
-This significantly extends the University’s refund policies for students who withdraw.
+Dewar Company offers students the opportunity to insure their payments to the University for billable charges.
+This significantly extends the University’s refund policies for insured students who withdraw from the University.
 Participation in this program is optional.
-Further information about this option can be obtained by visiting the Dewar Company website (new window) or calling the A.W.G.
+Further information about the costs of this optional insurance and coverage under the plan can be obtained by visiting the Dewar Company website or calling the A.W.G.
 Dewar Company at (617) 774-1555.

-Georgetown University Emergency Loans and Financial Aid Refund Advances: To assist currently enrolled Georgetown students meet unanticipated expenses in exceptional circumstances, the GU Office of Billing and Payment Services administers these programs in consultation with the OSFS.
+Georgetown University Emergency Loans and Financial Aid Refund Advances: To assist currently enrolled Georgetown students meet unanticipated expenses in exceptional circumstances, the GU Office of Revenue and Receivables administers these programs in consultation with the OSFS.
 Typically, only one loan or advance is allowed per semester.
 Approved disbursements are charged directly to the student’s billing account record and if unpaid/reimbursed they are subject to the service charges imposed on outstanding balances due to the University.
-Applications and additional information may be obtained from the GU Office of Billing and Payment Services (new window), located in the White Gravenor Building, or by calling that office at (202) 687-7100.
+Applications and additional information may be obtained from the GU Office of Revenue and Receivables, located in the White Gravenor Building, or by calling that office at (202) 687-7100.

 Financial Aid & GU Billing Accounts

-Billing Statements: Students who indicate an intention to enroll at Georgetown by paying an enrollment deposit or pre-registering for classes will be billed by the GU Office of Billing and Payment Services, typically in June for the fall semester and November for the spring semester.
-Electronic copies of the student bill are periodically posted online; upon the issuance of a new bill, an email is sent as a notification that a new bill is accessible via Georgetown’s MyAccess (new window) site.
-Each student’s bill will include actual tuition charges and required fees, as well as any other known charges such as room and board for students living on campus.
+Billing Statements: Students who indicate an intention to enroll at Georgetown by paying an enrollment deposit or pre-registering for classes will be billed by the GU Office of Revenue and Receivables, typically in June for the fall semester and November for the spring semester.
+Electronic copies of the student bill are periodically posted online; upon the issuance of a new bill, an email is sent as a notification that a new bill is accessible via Georgetown’s MyAccess student services portal.
+Each student’s bill will include actual tuition charges and required fees, as well as any other known charges such as housing and meal plans for students living on campus.